Belarus scrambles fighter to force airliner to land, arrests opponent

 Poland’s prime minister called it a “reprehensible act of state terrorism” and said he was pushing for a summit of EU leaders this week to discuss immediate sanctions against Minsk.

+A spokesperson for European Council Chairman Charles Michel said EU leaders would discuss “consequences and possible sanctions” over the incident.
+Michel in a separate statement called for Protasevich to be released.

+Last year, Protasevich was an editor for Poland-based Nexta Live, which played an important role in broadcasting huge opposition protests against Belarusian President Alexander Lukashenko via the Telegram messenger app.

-Germany called for an immediate explanation, and Ursula von der Leyen, the head of the EU’s executive European Commission, said Belarus’s action was “utterly unacceptable”.
+Germany called for an immediate explanation of the incident, and Ursula von der Leyen, head of the EU’s executive European Commission, said Belarus’s action was “utterly unacceptable”.

+British foreign minister Dominic Raab said there would be serious implications for the “outlandish action”.

 Opponents accuse him of rigging a presidential election in his own favour last year and of then cracking down violently on the opposition.
 He denies electoral fraud.